proximax-storage/xpx-chain-devportal-docs/docs/cheatsheet.md

 - If effective_fee >= max_fee(defined by user), the validator can opt to include the transaction in the block.

-- Max_fee and effective_fee value is in the lowest currency absolute value. eg. `5000 max fee = 0.005000 XPX`
+- Max_fee and effective_fee value is in the lowest currency absolute value. eg. `5000 max fee = 0.005000 XPX`.

 - Transactions sent might not be the final transaction size; the size might be increased due to more complex transactions such as aggregate transactions with multisig accounts that come with extra cosigner information.
 Fee_multiplier will calculate with the final transaction size.